 Futures contracts are valued at the settlement price on the exchange on which they are principally traded.
-For swaps, contract terms are agreed among the counterparty and the Adviser on behalf of the Fund.
+For swaps, contract terms are agreed among the counterparty and the Adviser on behalf of a Fund.
 Pricing services value total return swap contracts using the closing price of the underlying benchmark that the contract is tracking.
 Credit default swap contracts and interest rate swap contracts are marked to market daily based on quotations as provided by an independent pricing service.

 If market quotations are not readily available, securities will be valued at their fair market value as determined using the "fair value" procedures approved by the Board.
+Pursuant to Rule 2a-5 under the 1940 Act, the Adviser has been designated by the Board as the valuation designee for the Funds and has been delegated the responsibility for making good faith, fair value determinations with respect to the Funds' portfolio securities.
+When market prices are not readily available, or believed by the Adviser to be unreliable, a security or other asset is valued at its fair value by the Adviser as determined under fair value pricing procedures approved by the Board.
 The Board reviews, no less frequently than annually, the adequacy of the policies and procedures of the Fund and the effectiveness of their implementation.
 These fair value pricing procedures will also be used to price a security when corporate events, events in the securities market and/or world events cause the Adviser to believe that a security's last sale price may not reflect its actual market value.
-The intended effect of using fair value pricing procedures is to ensure that the Fund is accurately priced.
-The Board will regularly evaluate whether the Trust's fair value pricing procedures continue to be appropriate in light of the specific circumstances of the Fund and the quality of prices obtained through the application of such procedures.
+The intended effect of using fair value pricing procedures is to ensure that each Fund is accurately priced.
+The Board will regularly evaluate whether the Trust's fair value pricing procedures continue to be appropriate in light of the specific circumstances of the Funds and the quality of prices obtained through the application of such procedures.

 Foreign securities are generally valued in the same manner as the securities described above.
 Foreign securities are priced in the local currencies as of the close of their primary exchange or market or as of the close of trading on the NYSE, whichever is earlier.
 Foreign currencies are translated into U.S. dollars at the exchange rate as provided by a pricing service as of the close of trading on the NYSE.
-If events materially affecting the value of a security in the Fund's portfolio, particularly foreign securities, occur after the close of trading on a foreign market but before the Fund prices its shares, the security will be valued at fair value.
-For example, if trading in a portfolio security is halted and does not resume before the Fund calculates its NAV, the Adviser may need to price the security using the Fund's fair value pricing guidelines.
+If events materially affecting the value of a security in the Funds' portfolio, particularly foreign securities, occur after the close of trading on a foreign market but before the Fund prices its shares, the security will be valued at fair value.
+For example, if trading in a portfolio security is halted and does not resume before a Fund calculates its NAV, the Adviser may need to price the security using the Fund's fair value pricing guidelines.
 Without a fair value price, short-term traders could take advantage of the arbitrage opportunity and dilute the NAV of long-term investors.
-Fair valuation of the Fund's portfolio securities can serve to reduce arbitrage opportunities available to short-term traders, but there is no assurance that fair value pricing policies will prevent dilution of the Fund's NAV by short term traders.
+Fair valuation of a Fund's portfolio securities can serve to reduce arbitrage opportunities available to short-term traders, but there is no assurance that fair value pricing policies will prevent dilution of the Fund's NAV by short term traders.
 The determination of fair value involves subjective judgments.
 As a result, using fair value to price a security may result in a price materially different from the prices used by other mutual funds to determine NAV, or from the price that may be realized upon the actual sale of the security.